 Electronics are not accepted at Hazardous Waste Events.
 There are several electronics recycling centers in San Mateo County.
 If the item is under 5 years old, it can often be donated to an electronics refurbishing/reuse program.
 For practical purposes, in terms of current regulations, it is illegal to throw out practically all electronics.
 Our database will show where to recycle (or donate) electronics.

-COUNTY ELECTRONIC WASTE CERTIFICATION (UNINCORPORATED SAN MATEO COUNTY)
+COUNTY ELECTRONIC RECYCLING CERTIFICATION (UNINCORPORATED SAN MATEO COUNTY)

-County ordinances also require that all collectors of e-waste in the unincorporated areas of San Mateo County process their e-waste at certified e-waste recyclers.
+County ordinances also require that all collectors of recyclable electronics in the unincorporated areas of San Mateo County process their electronics at certified electronics recyclers.

-Below is a list of County-approved e-waste certification programs recognized by this ordinance:
+Below is a list of County-approved electronics certification programs recognized by this ordinance: